tydaeus/notes/windows/powershell/powershell_scripting.md

 # Scripting with PowerShell
 Similar to other scripting languages, the primary functionality of a PowerShell script is a command, or series of commands.
 However, there are some definite differences.

+## Terminology
+A PowerShell script is referred to as a "Function", not be confused with the functions defined within it using the `function` keyword. *Sigh*.

+A PowerShell utility written by Microsoft or others in a .NET programming language is referred to as a "cmdlet".

+###  Advanced Functions
+Functions that either have the `[cmdletbinding()]` attribute before the param block (which must be present but can be empty), or that include at least one parameter with the `[parameter]` attribute, are *Advanced*.
+Advanced functions:

+* gain the "common parameters" for use by cmdlets they call
+* can modify how their parameters are handled via the `[parameter]` attribute
+* get the `$PSCmdlet` variable injected for access to information about themselves
+    - `$PSCmdlet.MyInvocation.BoundParameters` is a dictionary that contains the values of the bound parameters; use the `.isPresent` property to check if switch parameters were provided

+For example, the `Write-Information` cmdlet by default will perform the `SilentlyContinue` action, displaying nothing.
+In a non-"Advanced" function, the only way to alter this is via the `$informationPreference` variable.
+In an "Advanced" function, if the function is called with parameter `-InformationAction Continue`, all `Write-Information` calls within the function will display output unless the parameter is provided specifically for that call.

 ## Comments
 Use `#` for comment lines.